 Community High School is an alternative education program for high school students.
 The primary objective of the school is to assist enrolled students in meeting their high school graduation requirements in a timely manner.
-It is located at the Flynn Educational Center along with the adult ESL program.
+It is now located at the Hatherly Educational Center.